edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 14. Student do (20 minutes)
 >Create a stopwatch with Start, Stop
 >Bonus: Lap timer with Jquery
+> put everything in an object to illustrate how this will point to the window inside a timing event.
+(Because the function exists in the window object )
 ### 15. Everyone do (10 minutes)
 > Go Over stopwatch exercise